-The negative charge is attracted to the Earth's surface and other clouds and objects and when the attraction becomes too strong, the positive and negative charges come together, or discharge, to balance the difference in a flash of lightning (sometimes known as a lightning strike or lightning bolt).
+The negative charge is attracted to the Earth's surface and other clouds and objects.
+When the attraction becomes too strong, the positive and negative charges come together, or discharge, to balance the difference in a flash of lightning (sometimes known as a lightning strike or lightning bolt).
 The rapid expansion and heating of air caused by lightning produces the accompanying loud clap of thunder.

 Where do thunderstorms form?

-Owing to the fact thunderstorms are created by intense heating of the earth's surface, they are most common in areas of the globe where the weather is hot and humid.
-Land masses therefore experience more storms than the oceans and they are also more frequent in tropical areas than the higher latitudes.
+Owing to the fact thunderstorms are created by intense heating of the Earth's surface, they are most common in areas of the globe where the weather is hot and humid.
+Landmasses, therefore, experience more storms than the oceans and thunderstorms are also more frequent in tropical areas than the higher latitudes.